Theatre Director & Dramaturg

 Taking a scalpel to these outdated and orientalist images, Scenes from a Yellow Peril violently smashes performance poetry, documentary theatre and political discourse together to create a kaleidoscopic vision of contemporary identity politics.

-Co-Produced by Auckland Theatre Company, Oriental Maidens & SquareSums&Co
+Full production produced by Auckland Theatre Company, Oriental Maidens & SquareSums&Co

 Written by Nathan Joe